hwarden162/rhype/README.md

 #>  2  4
 ```

-hypR represents oriented hypergraphs using a list of two incidence
+rhype represents oriented hypergraphs using a list of two incidence
 matrices.
 The first inidence matrix represents incidence to one end of
 the oriented hyperedge and the other represents incidence to the other
 end (it doesn’t matter which way round these are).
 An example is given